AllyTechEngineering/bme_i2c_bloc/README.md

 ## My Fix For Model 5 PWM issues - Model 4B solutions in upcoming section.
 ### Step One Create a Custom dtoverlay
 *******************************************************************************************************************
-This link has all of the details for creating the dtoverlay that I find works for pwmchip2, pwm0 https://gist.github.com/Gadgetoid/b92ad3db06ff8c264eef2abf0e09d569
+This link has all of the details for creating the dtoverlay that I find works for pwmchip0, pwm0, pwmchip2, pwm0 and pwmchip6 pwm0 (channel 0). https://gist.github.com/Gadgetoid/b92ad3db06ff8c264eef2abf0e09d569

 In a new terminal window: